sTankPersonal/DDDMicroserviceTemplate/README.md

 ---

-## Building blocks — templates and abstract classes
+## Building blocks â€” templates and abstract classes

 The BuildingBlocks folder provides the reusable base types across services.
 Use these rather than duplicating common abstractions.

 SharedKernel (what to use)
-- BaseEntity<TId> — base entity (Id, domain events, equality helpers).
+- BaseEntity<TId> â€” base entity (Id, domain events, equality helpers).
 Extend by creating domain entities that inherit BaseEntity.
-- ValueObject — (if present) base for immutable value objects.
+- ValueObject â€” (if present) base for immutable value objects.
-- IRepository<T> — generic repository contract used by Domain interfaces and implemented in Infrastructure.
+- IRepository<T> â€” generic repository contract used by Domain interfaces and implemented in Infrastructure.
-- PagedQuery / PagedResult<T> and Result<T> — common helpers for paging and operation results.
+- PagedQuery / PagedResult<T> and Result<T> â€” common helpers for paging and operation results.
-- IDomainService — marker for cross-aggregate domain services.
+- IDomainService â€” marker for cross-aggregate domain services.

 EventBus (what to use)
-- IntegrationEvent — base for cross-service events.
+- IntegrationEvent â€” base for cross-service events.
-- IIntegrationEventHandler<TEvent> — typed event handler contract.
+- IIntegrationEventHandler<TEvent> â€” typed event handler contract.
-- IEventBus — Publish/Subscribe/Unsubscribe abstraction.
+- IEventBus â€” Publish/Subscribe/Unsubscribe abstraction.
-- Registration extensions (AddEventBus) — place to centralize wiring of a concrete IEventBus implementation.
+- Registration extensions (AddEventBus) â€” place to centralize wiring of a concrete IEventBus implementation.

 CrossCutting (what to use)
 - Logging, caching, correlation-id and middleware abstractions plus DI registration helpers.

 ---

-## Service folder guide — responsibilities and what to extend (no code)
+## Service folder guide â€” responsibilities and what to extend (no code)

 Service root (Services/{Name})
 - Purpose: single microservice boundary.
 Create subprojects (Presentation, Application, Domain, Infrastructure, Tests).